- News

 Obviously, war-related issues need to be sufficiently addressed in transaction documents in order to minimize associated risks.

-In particular, the parties should consider including in the agreement adequate provisions on how the target’s business will function under abnormal war conditions and how the parties intend to coordinate their actions during the period between signing and completion.
+In particular, the parties should consider including in the agreement adequate provisions on how the target’s business will function under war conditions and how the parties intend to coordinate their actions during the period between signing and completion.
 It is essential that the seller and target be able to make crucial decisions to address crisis situations in a timely and effective manner whenever the buyer’s consent is required.
 Also, representations and warranties provided in the agreement should adequately cover all potential implications of the war related to the target’s operation and the obligations of the parties.

 Force Majeure